FREE ONLINE ED ASSESSMENT. Start Here

 Are you catching enough Z’s each night?

-According to data from the Centers for Disease Control and Prevention (CDC), about 33 percent of American adults have a “short sleep duration,” meaning they get an average of less than seven hours of sleep per night.
+According to data from the Centers for Disease Control and Prevention (CDC), about 33 percent of American men have a “short sleep duration,” meaning they get an average of less than seven hours of sleep per night.

 The CDC recommends adults 18 and older get seven or more hours of sleep each night.